24 Oct Matthew Moloney Of Flextrack On The Labor Shortage & The 5 Things We Must Do To Attract & Retain Great Talent- An Interview with Phil La Duke

 I started my career in the contingent workforce management space about 21 years ago as a contingent IT recruiter at TEKsystems.
 I worked my way up the ladder into national account management at TEKsystems and soon after moved into a business development role at Modis, another staffing company, before joining Flextrack’s sales team.

 My experience at the staffing firms taught me about the psychology around how customers buy, and what it means to bring in solutions that add value to an organization’s bottom line.
 When I joined Flextrack ten years ago, the company was actively growing and hyper-focused on customer value and building relationships and trust with people.
 The perspective I gained at TEKsystems and Modis proved to be invaluable during those early days and for Flextrack’s ongoing growth.
-That customer-first and relationship-focused mindset still define our approach today.
+That customer-first and relationship-focused mindset still defines our approach

 I was also fortunate enough to work in the music industry and travel quite a bit before I got into the contingent workforce business.
 I met a lot of different people and experienced various countries and cultures, which shaped my worldview.
 The ability to understand and incorporate different perspectives has been really helpful for my career in sales.
 There are many points of view that ultimately need to fit together for a company to make a buying decision, for example.